 About

-American Robotnik is
+American Robotnik

-Where Is the Curtain?
+Where Is American Robotnik?

 Since 2004, I’ve lived in Portland, Oregon.
 It’s nice here (lots of trees, good beer).
 Right now, I can’t imagine living elsewhere in the U.S.